Beatrice Krauss

-Beatrice Kapua'Okalani H. Krauss (August 4, 1903 – March 5, 1998) was a haole botanist, teacher, and historian from Hawai'i who specialized in the indigenous flora and ethnobotany of the islands.
+Beatrice Kapua'Okalani H. Krauss (August 4, 1903 – March 5, 1998) was a botanist, teacher, and historian from Hawai'i who specialized in the indigenous flora and ethnobotany of the islands.

 Early life

 Beatrice Hilmer Krauss was born in Honolulu on the island of Hawai'i to Frederick Krauss and Elizabeth Hilmer, first generation Americans of German descent.
 Her father taught at the Kamehameha Schools starting in 1901 and later taught as an agronomist at the College of Hawaii.
 The family moved from San Francisco in 1902, settling in the Manoa Valley.
 Frederick Krauss was granted a 50-acre homestead on Maui in 1912 and Beatrice with her older sister and two younger brothers contributed to the family's farm.
 The family would later move back to Honolulu when the children were of age to attend college.

 Education

 Krauss was educated at Punahou School and on Maui, where she was active in theatre and editor-in-chief of her high school year book.
 She graduated from the University of Hawai'i with a B.A.
 Sc. in 1926, where she was the first woman to take the full curriculum in agriculture.
 She would later spend a year studying at the University of Berlin in 1927 and also studied at Cornell University.